cclavero/wp-local-dev/README.md

 The project has 5 main folders:

 - '/.github': Folder for the GitHub CI/CD pipelines.
-- '/backup': Folder for the WP locale environment files, outcome of the '/wp/wp-backup' command line.
 - '/config': Folder for the WP config files to execute with the '/wp/wp-config' command line.
 An example of WP config file '/config/wp-demo.yaml' is provided and a documentation of their format in the 'WP config file format' section.
 - '/local': Folder for the local development of WP themes and plugins.
 A demo themes '/local/themes/demo' and plugins '/local/plugins/demo' are included as an example.
 The local themes and plugins are published using the '/wp/wp-config' command line with the correct WP config file.
 - '/wp': Main folder of the local docker WordPress environment, including: main docker-compose file and .env files, python scripts, docker mounted volumes like '/wp/wp-data', etc.